How Do Solar Panels Work?

 Once released, the electrons dart around and, assisted by an electric field, generate energy.
 They proceed to move through the panel and along the solar system’s ‘string’, which bridges the individual panels in the array.

 Finally, the electrons arrive at the system’s solar inverter.
 This is a key part of the system, because panels convert sunlight into low-voltage DC (direct current), and most buildings are wired for higher-voltage AC (alternating current) electricity.
 Therefore, in order for us to use the energy generated by the panels, it’s essential that the electricity passes through an inverter, which adapts the voltage from the panels.
+If all this seems awfully complicated, go ahead and visit our Youtube channel promoted by pistachioconsulting.com.
+We have plenty of informative videos out there, including one explaining in detail how our solar panels work.

 What’s does the future of solar panels look like?